-Ezekiel 10:4 - The glory of YHWH mounted up from the cherub, and stood over the threshold of the house; and the house was filled with the cloud, and the court was full of the brightness of the glory.
+Ezekiel 10:4 - The glory of the Lord mounted up from the cherub, and stood over the threshold of the house; and the house was filled with the cloud, and the court was full of the brightness of the glory.
+(NASB95)

 Ezekiel continues making note of watching the "glory" of YHWH, as he describes its movement from the Temple.

-Ezekiel 10:18-19 - 18The glory of YHWH went forth from over the threshold of the house, and stood over the cherubim.
-19The cherubim lifted up their wings, and mounted up from the earth in my sight when they went forth, and the wheels beside them: and they stood at the door of the east gate of the house of YHWH; and the glory of the Elohim of Israel was over them above.
+Ezekiel 10:18-19 - 18The glory of the Lord went forth from over the threshold of the house, and stood over the cherubim.
+19The cherubim lifted up their wings, and mounted up from the earth in my sight when they went forth, and the wheels beside them: and they stood at the door of the east gate of the house of the Lord; and the glory of the God of Israel was over them above.
+(NASB95)

-Ezekiel describes the presence of YHWH as "glory" (lit. "that which has weight."), and he watched as it withdrew from the Temple, out the door.
+Ezekiel describes the presence of Adonai as glory (lit. "that which has weight"), and he watched as it withdrew from the Temple, out the door.
 This must have been a horrifically tragic vision.
-But leaving eschatology aside, let's continue with our examination of the word "glory."
+But leaving eschatology aside, let's continue with our examination of the word glory.

 We have established the following, either by direct Biblical proof, linguistic proof, or scientific proof, all of which is substantiated by the other:

 So given this, we can see Jeremiah the prophet, as he writes Lamentations watching the impending doom and destruction of Jerusalem and the Temple, see as the glory of Israel is poured out.
 The once honorable city (Jerusalem) has been laid waste.
 Thus he says in verse 11, "My liver is poured out on the earth."
-His specific terminology here shows us that he is speaking not of his heart (mind), nor of his kidneys (emotions), but of his honor, his glory (liver).
+His specific terminology here shows us that he is speaking not of his heart (mind and thoughts), nor of his kidneys (deep emotions), but of his honor, his glory (liver).